Variations in traffic light operation: Dallas phasing

-In the configuration commonly known as Dallas phasing that began in the Dallas/Fort Worth Metroplex, the five-light left turn signal head is used in a different manner than standard signals of this type.
+In the configuration commonly known as Dallas phasing that began in the Dallas/Fort Worth Metroplex, Texas, United States, a right-hand traffic jurisdiction, the five-light left turn signal head is used in a different manner than standard signals of this type.
 The left turn signal head operates independently from the signals for straight-through traffic.
 This allows permissive turning even when straight-through traffic is shown a red light, avoiding yellow trap.
 Louvers are fitted over the green and yellow balls of the left turn signal head to prevent driver confusion.
 The left turn signal head is also accompanied by a sign indicating its special use.

 In this configuration, a green left arrow, with the circular green or just a green arrow alone, will only be displayed during a leading protected–left-turn phase.
 An amber left arrow is displayed to signal the end of the protected phase.
 This is followed by only a circular green light for the lagging permissive–left-turn phase, during which it is assumed that opposing traffic has both a permissive left turn and a straight-through green light.
 This can also be used in the opposite sequence, with the permissive left-turn phase leading and the protected left-turn phase lagging.